No job name

 Measures of the conscious executive would assess the individual's capacity to regulatenegative emotion and emotion-related thoughts (e.g., Senecal et al., 1995).
 Similar four-fold approaches to developing and selecting instruments would be employed for otherdisorders and to assess a person's positive adjustment as well.
 Psychotherapy research isamong the most challenging and important types of research to conduct, but most psy-chologists would agree it has not fully matured.
 Better understanding the therapy–personality connection will likely be fostered by assessments specific to the differentareas of personality.

-The Chart on the Wall A further application of this approach is to create a "chart on the wall" with which toillustrate to clients how their personalities might change.
+A further application of this approach is to create a "chart on the wall" with which toillustrate to clients how their personalities might change.
 When someone goes to aphysician's office for a particular problem, there is often a representation of the bodyhanging on the wall—its muscles, bones, and major organs: in short, the body's structure.

 The doctor and patient refer to the chart during discussions.
 "This is the ligament in yourarm," the doctor might say, pointing to the chart, "and the theory is, that you have torn it."The chart's presence provides a comforting sense that such injuries have been seen before.